sanPuerquitoProgramador/next-and-prev-post/README.md

-# Component to display the Next and Previous Post based on current Post from  [RainLab Blog](https://octobercms.com/plugin/rainlab-blog)
-## Component to display the Next and Previous Post based on current Post from  [RainLab Blog](https://octobercms.com/plugin/rainlab-blog)
+## Component to display the Next and Previous Post based on current Post for [RainLab Blog](https://octobercms.com/plugin/rainlab-blog)

 Just include the component in your post page

 	{% component 'nextAndPrev' %}

+You can set a category filter,

+- Current post category
-You can set a category filter, this way the Next/Prev post will be from the category selected.
+	- The Next / Prev post will be from the same category of the current post
+- No category filter

-If left blank, the component will display the next / previous post from the database
+	- The component will display the Next / Previous post directly from the database
+- Category from your own cataloge
+	- The Next / Prev post will be from the selected category

 ##Help and support